-The initial term of the Trust is expected to expire in July 2016.
+The initial term of the Trust expired in July 2016.
+Trust unitholders voted to extend the Trust Term by five years, until 8 July 2021.
 No withdrawal facility is expected to be offered prior to this date.

 7 Related Party Transactions